 Mother-daughter duo Karen E Laine and Mina Starsiak work together to bring life back to their Indianapolis neighborhood.
 They look for the diamond in the rough opportunities and use their other family members to help renovate them back to their former glory.
 One of the newer shows, first airing in 2016, Good Bones is full of heart and it's impossible not to love the family.

 7. Love It or List It

 David Visentin and Hilary Farr have the best onscreen love/hate relationship in this series where they work together to give families two options.
-David finds them a listing that fits all their needs, and Hilary fixes up their existing property in hopes that they will stay.
+David is the real estate agent who finds them a listing that fits all their needs, and Hilary fixes up their existing property in hopes that they will stay.
 Stakes are high, and the two love keeping score throughout the episode.
 It's always fun guessing what the families are going to choose and if Hilary can save the day with her design and renovation expertise.